[thrive_headline_focus title=”The Best is Yet to Come” orientation=”center”]

 If you can’t do the class live you’ll get the recordings to do later at your convenience.
-Two days after the lesson I’ll post the scans, class video and audio recordings on the website so you can access them whenever you want.
-The remainder of the materials are posted by the following Wednesday.
+The Monday after the lesson I’ll post the scans, class video and audio recordings on the website so you can access them whenever you want.
+The remainder of the materials are posted by Wednesday.

 You’ll get tools to quickly and easily review the lesson and deepen your learning.
 I’ll also post one or two refreshers and a special ultra-short 3 1/2 minute version of the lesson called the Creedon Process.
 This allows you to review the lesson, expand your learning with new variations in a time-efficient format, and make headway on your deepest and most tenacious movement habits.

 You’ll get a clear explanation of how the lesson relates to your running.
 Along with the class recordings you’ll find “A Few Thoughts,” where I’ve written about some of the changes you might have experienced in your running after the lesson, the relationship between the lesson movements and running, and anything else I feel would be helpful for your learning process.